 For the most informed answer, let's break down what an employee incentive program is, what it involves, and some supporting data that paints a clearer picture of its effectiveness.

 An employee incentive program is a system put in place by employers to reward their employees for certain work achievements.
-Incentive programs come in different shapes and sizes, but they usually include some sort of financial compensation or bonus.
+Incentive programs, including incentive pay, come in different shapes and sizes, but they usually include some sort of financial compensation or bonus.

 These programs are designed to motivate employees to do their best work, improve workplace productivity, and encourage teamwork.
 For example, if an employee hits their quarterly sales target, they may receive a cash bonus or commission.